 If you want to get creative with your images, you should try Mirror Lab.
 It has several features that include fractal art and kaleidoscope effects.

 If that’s not impressive enough, it also lets you tweak the filters to create unique results.

-Once you finish, save it to your phone, and share it on social media.
+Once you finish, you can save it to your phone and share it on social media.

 Always scan the app store for new releases and try them out.
 The more third-party apps you use, the more unique results you’ll get.

 You may now know how to use the app to superimpose pictures, but how do you make your work consistent?

 Since you’re editing on a small screen, you’ll need to adopt the “less-is-more” mindset.